Gujurly Nesil

 The Gujurly Nesil Education Center is a privately owned institution providing short courses on languages, mathematics and computer skills.
 It is located in Ashgabat, Turkmenistan.
 It was established in 2014 by local entrepreneurs inspired by the teachings of President of Turkmenistan Gurbanguly Berdimuhamedow.
 The 'Arkadag' Berdimuhamedow's educational philosophy serves as the main founding pillar of the education center.

 GNEC provides short term seasonal courses throughout the year.
 GNEC's academic year consists of four educational seasons; winter, spring, summer, and fall academic sessions.
 Currently GNEC provides multiple level English, Russian, German, Computer Technology, and Mathematics courses.
 All courses are taught in three shifts: morning, afternoon, and evening.

 GNEC's entity serves wide and diverse range of learners, ranging from 7-year-old school kids to working adults.
-Courses are delivered by highly qualified instructors in an interactive student centered teaching fashion using cutting edge educational technology tools.
-GNEC's teacher-student ratio is kept at a minimum level to enhance student-teacher interaction.